-Because it’s an assignment from school, I’ve been reading aloud Emotional Intelligence 2.0 by Travis Bradberry and Jean Greaves to my 13- year old daughter.
+I’ve been reading aloud Emotional Intelligence 2.0 by Travis Bradberry and Jean Greaves to my 13- year old daughter.
 It’s been exactly what she needs.
-It’s helping her label not just the emotions that are floating around her adolescent brain, but is providing strategies to improve both her emotional self-awareness and emotional self-management.
-In doing this, I’ve found meaningful emotional intelligence activities for kids that you can try with your own children at home.
+It’s helping her label emotions and providing strategies to improve her emotional self-awareness and emotional self-management.
+In doing this, I’ve found meaningful emotional intelligence activities for kids that parents and teachers can use with their kids.

 “Emotional intelligence is your ability to recognize and understand emotions in yourself and others, and your ability to use this awareness to manage your behavior and relationships.”
 To do so successfully for adults is a significant predictor of success (being a high-performer in the workplace) and for kids is a predictor of academic success and positive social behaviors.

 Not just for adolescents, being able to name emotions is a vital skill for all ages of children.
 Author of Brainstorm, Dr. Dan Siegel says that if kids can identify their emotions (what he coins “name it to claim it“) then kids can use to that information to manage those emotions.